-Having to deal with the aftermath of a disaster that has directly affected your house can be traumatic and stressful.
-Paul Davis offers the following tips and information that will help provide a smoother recovery process.
+Having to deal with the aftermath of a disaster that has affected your house is most often traumatic and stressful.
+Paul Davis shares the following information and tips that can help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (845) 651-1850

-- Obviously, it is extremely important to make sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to inform them that you are safe.
+- Obviously, it is always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to let them know you are safe.

 - Report the damage to your insurance company as soon as possible.

-- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your home.

 Water Damage Tips

 You’ve suffered a water loss.
 While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

 - Be Safe: Water events can present many possible safety hazards to occupants.
 The potential for electric shock and slips and falls are very real.
 Also, items soaked with water can be very heavy.
 Only complete tasks that can be done safely.